danzeeeman/Code-Toolkit-Python.A.Fa24/Syllabus.md

 community members who observe others not abiding by these expectations may gently remind them to respect our community health.

-## Attendance and Meaningful Participation for an Online Course
+## Attendance and Meaningful Participation for our Course

 Attendance and participation are required.
 Failing to show up and take part may result in a lowered grade, and excessive lack of engagement may result in being dropped from the course.
 Of course, we find